neumino/neumino.github.io/movies.md

-### Force of Nature
+### A Bluebird in My Heart
-*Released on 2020-06-18, vote average 5.5*
+*Released on 2020-06-10, vote average 4.8*

-A gang of thieves plan a heist during a hurricane and encounter trouble when a disgraced cop tries to force everyone in the building to evacuate.
+An ex-con&#39;s attempts to live a quiet life are derailed when the daughter of the woman sheltering him is the victim of a vicious attack.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/iQKaY8G9VpQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/vy594X65hjg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>